SFDR

 4th requirement:

-Description of major adverse effects and actions taken or planned (e.g., engagement or exclusion
+Statement of principal adverse impacts and actions taken or planned (e.g. engagement or exclusions)

-In the so-called Principal Adverse Indicator Statement, the fund indicates whether and how the adverse indicators (Principal Adverse Indicators or PAIs) prescribed by the regulator and the 2 voluntary indicators are taken into account in the investment policy.
-This statement of the fund can be found here: statement of adverse effects.
+In the Principal Adverse Indicator Statement, the fund indicates whether and how the 18 adverse indicators (Principal Adverse Indicators or PAIs) prescribed by the regulator and the two voluntary indicators are included in the investment policy.

-In addition to the 18 mandatory indicators, two voluntary indicators must be chosen; one covering Environmental aspects and one covering Social aspects.
-The fund has chosen:
+In addition to the 18 mandatory indicators, two voluntary indicators must be selected: one relating to environmental aspects and one relating to social aspects.
+The fund has opted for:

-- Number of observed cases of serious human rights problems and violations of investments in companies’; this indicator fits with the exclusion policy.
+- Number of identified cases of serious human rights issues and violations of investments in companies; this indicator is in line with the exclusion policy.

 5th requirement: